merlynkline/merlynkline.github.io/_posts/2021-10-02-ALevelCSTaxCalculator.md

 We talked through this code and made several observations, including:

 * The names of many things could be better.
 This lead to a discussion of the fact that the two hard problems in computing are naming things, cache invalidation and off-by-one errors.
 This in turn lead to an interesting but irrelevant derail concerning what exactly is meant by cache invalidation.
+We also talked about [maintainability being more important than 'correct' functioning]({% post_url 2016-11-21-GoodCodeIsBroken %}).
 * There is some input validation, which is good to see at this early stage.
-This might be improved by moving some more of the logic into the `TestInt` function.
+We talked about why this is so important, in terms of both UX and security, with an entertaining diversion to [Little Bobby Tables](https://xkcd.com/327/).
+The validation code might be improved by moving some more of the logic into the `TestInt` function.
 * The personal allowance calculator could be simplified by simply dividing the amount above £100,000 by 2 and rounding, rather than the special cases for odd and even numbers we see here.
 * The tax calculation is very much hard-coded and would be difficult to maintain if the tax bands changed, and even more difficult if the number of bands increased.
 * There's a lot of casting to `int` which could be better encapsulated.